branchwag/celestialDistanceCalc/README.md

 # Celestial Distance Calculator

-A little Java app to display a small patch of sky with notable celestial objects.
+A Java app to display a small patch of sky with notable celestial objects.
 For each celestial object selected, a panel with calculated distance and stats will display.

 To run:

 ```
-javac com/celestialdistance/*.java com/celestialdistance/model/*.java com/celestialdistance/view/*.java
+javac CelestialDistanceCalculator.java
-java com.celestialdistance.CelestialDistanceCalculator
+java CelestialDistanceCalculator
 ```

 ![Celestial Distance Calculator Screenshot](screenshot2.png)